akshayprabhu200/UCSD/src/pages/incoming.md

    - Generally there isnt any specific thing you can/can't talk about.
 Naturally, you want to keep it professional and relevant as these are busy individuals but it's your responsibility to make a lasting impression.
    - If you're socially gifted, do your research, etc you may be able to convert that conversation into a future meeting where you can then leverage the connection for a referral. _Do not ask for a referral on the spot, it's considered bad etiquette and advising in general hates that behaviour._

-2. **Are we granted a job for sure or is there still uncertainity?**
+2. **Are we granted a job for sure or is there still uncertainty?**

    - Most companies which come to UCSD career fairs have long histories of hiring from UCSD.
 So while, there isn't an Indian style campus placements system in place, if a company comes to UCSD, it means they have a favourable impression of our grads, have several alumni working there and will likely favour UCSD grads.
    - Many companies will have a dedicated University Recruiters.
 These individuals are a point of contact from the company for all students from the university.
 UCSD usually has a dedicated recruiter (sometimes shared with other UCs such as UCLA and Cal) with major firms.
 Keep in touch with these folks, as they will push to hire you and can provide you with resources.

 3. **So even for campus fairs, we still just apply online?**

    - Usually, yes.
 However, many companies will have a _special link_ for the career fair itself.
-And attendees can apply through that and occassionally some companies atleast send an online assessment round to all those who applied through that.
+And attendees can apply through that and occasionally some companies atleast send an online assessment round to all those who applied through that.
    - Also carry physical copies of your resume which you can drop off.
 Some companies will reach out to you asking about open positions if you drop a resume.

 4. **How do we dress?**